9 items you should always buy from Costco’s Kirkland Signature brand

 - Costco

-Costco previously carried more name-brand nut products, but it dropped them when their prices rosetoo much for the company’s liking, according to Fox Business.
+Costco previously carried more name-brand nut products, but it dropped them when prices rose too much for the company’s liking, according to Fox Business.
 Instead, Costco started to buy and package its own nuts.

-Now, the KS line is a terrific bargain for tree nut lovers: KS’ almonds, for instance, cost less than$5 per poundonline, while CVS’ offerings are about$9 per pound.
+The Kirkland Signature line is a terrific bargain for nut lovers – almonds, for instance, cost less than $5 per pound online, while CVS’s offerings are as much as $9 per pound.

 7. Allergy medication

-Note: Correction: This story originally said Kirkland Signature vodka and Grey Goose share a water source in France.
-According to a Grey Goose representative, Grey Goose’s water source is exclusive to the brand.